tracom1/tracom1.github.io/_posts/blog/2017-12-01-I-Am-So-Tired.md

 And it's been exhausting.

-On Novemeber 20th, an article from the New Yorker entitled, <a href="https://www.newyorker.com/magazine/2017/11/20/the-tech-industrys-gender-discrimination-problem">The Tech Industrys Gender Discrimination</a> came out, summarizing the path of the problem through lawsuits over the past few years.
+On November 20th, an article from the New Yorker entitled, <a href="https://www.newyorker.com/magazine/2017/11/20/the-tech-industrys-gender-discrimination-problem">The Tech Industry's Gender Discrimination</a>, came out, summarizing the path of the problem through lawsuits over the past few years.
 It's a long article, but it's well written and thought-provoking.

 And it's draining.